So What Can One Person Do?

 Almost half of the planet's original forests have disappeared.
 Of what remains, only about 10 percent are protected.
 In the minute it has taken you to read this page, some 64 acres (that's roughly the size of 60 football fields) of forest have been lost.
 Threats such as illegal or irresponsible logging, land clearance for agriculture and development, and fires destroy these ecosystems at astounding rates.

 About 2.3 million square miles of forest are harvested annually to supply global consumption.
 And this is where you come in.
 As a consumer of forest products - things like paper and furniture, - your purchasing decisions have an important impact on forests.
-The companies that produce and sell forest products depend on your dollars, so they will listen to your opinions and react to your behavior.
+The companies that produce and sell forest products depend on your money, so they will listen to your opinions and react to your behavior.

 What You Can Do